 Step 4 - Place the buns into the desired baking dish and slowly fill the dish with the milk mixture.
 Allow the buns to absorb the liquids for 45 minutes.

 Step 5 - Preheat the oven to 170°C/340F.
-Place the pudding dish inside a large roaster and fill halfway with water.
-Cover the pudding with tinfoil or aluminium foil and bake for 20 minutes.
-Remove the foil and bake for a further 25 minutes or until the top is golden brown and the centre just slightly jiggly.
+Place the pudding dish inside a large roaster and fill it halfway with water.
+Cover the pudding with tin or aluminum foil and bake for 20 minutes.
+Remove the foil and bake for 25 minutes or until the top is golden brown and the center just slightly jiggly.

-Step 6 - Remove the pudding dish from the roaster and allow to cool for 15 minutes before serving with pouring cream, ice cream, custard and fresh berries.
+Step 6 - Remove the pudding dish from the roaster and allow it to cool for 15 minutes before serving it with pouring cream, ice cream, custard, and fresh berries.

 Pro Tips for this Recipe